somakeit/breakout-boards/README.md

 ![preview](https://github.com/somakeit/breakout-boards/raw/master/preview.jpg)

-opyright So Make It Ltd. 2014.
+Copyright So Make It Ltd. 2014.

 This documentation describes Open Hardware and is licensed under the CERN OHL v.
 1.2.